 Max.
-Velocity of 2-yr.
+Velocity of 2-yr

-Peak Flow (FPS)
+Soli Type Peak Flow (FPS)

-2
+Fine sand, sandy loam 2

-3
+Silt loam, noncolloidal silts 3

-4
+Colloidal clays & silts, fine gravel 4

-5
+Coarse gravel, cobbles 5

-6
+Shale 6

-15
+Limestone bedrock 15

-Natural channels and drainage paths should be maintained in their original locations to the greatest extent possible.
-An existing channel and its associated 100-year overflow channel, which are part of the major drainage system as defined in this document, shall not be filled in to any extent unless an enclosed system or improved channel of equal or greater capacity than the natural channel is constructed in accordance with all other criteria for new facilities including the provisions for overflow channels.

-- D. Overflow Systems: As an integral part of the stormwater drainage system, whether enclosed or open, the design of overflow channels shall be required in all areas in addition to, and above, the 10-year conveyance elements.
+- Natural channels and drainage paths should be maintained in their original locations to the greatest extent possible.
+An existing channel and its associated 100-year overflow channel, which are part of the major drainage system as defined in this document, shall not be filled in to any extent unless an enclosed system or improved channel of equal or greater capacity than the natural channel is constructed in accordance with all other criteria for new facilities including the provisions for overflow channels. - D. Overflow Systems: As an integral part of the stormwater drainage system, whether enclosed or open, the design of overflow channels shall be required in all areas in addition to, and above, the 10-year conveyance elements.
 The overflow channel shall have sufficient hydraulic capacity to convey, when combined with the 10-year conveyance system, the 100-year peak discharge such that the water surface elevation plus one foot is at an elevation equal to or below the lowest elevation at which water may enter any proposed or existing building or structure.
 Overflow channels shall be included within the limits of the required drainage easements for major drainage system components and shall be subject to restrictions on allowable improvements as outlined in Section 3.0. - E. Stormwater Detention Facilities: Detention facilities shall be provided in connection with the development of land where problem areas have been identified where homes, buildings or other structures within the drainage basin and downstream from the proposed development are currently flooded in a 100-year, or more frequent, storm event.
 Detention facilities shall be required where 1) an engineering study indicates the proposed development would cause flooding of downstream structures; 2) such facilities are recommended by the City's current Stormwater Management Master Plan; or 3) where determined by the City Engineer to be beneficial to the system.